web3privacy/docs/src/content/docs/contributors/index.md

 ## Who is a contributor?

-A *contributor* is anyone who helps us with the realization of our [Projects](#projects), co-edit [research](https://github.com/orgs/web3privacy/projects/11/views/1) and [publications](https://mirror.xyz/0x0f1F3DAf416B74DB3DE55Eb4D7513a80F4841073), update project's data throught pull requests, give us structured feedbacks, volunteer at events, or start a new project.
+A *contributor* is anyone who supports our [Mission](https://web3privacy.info/about/) by actively participating in our [Projects](#projects), co-editing [research](https://github.com/orgs/web3privacy/projects/11/views/1) and [publications](https://mirror.xyz/0x0f1F3DAf416B74DB3DE55Eb4D7513a80F4841073), providing structured feedbacks, volunteering at events, or starting a whole new project.

-Contributors are often grouped by their skills and interest in different Workgroups.
+Contributors are typically organized into Workgroups aligned with their skills and interests, each guided by one or more shepherds.

 Frequent contributors have the opportunity to become [Core Contributors](/governance/core-contributors/) and be rewarded for their contributions to open source.